 Economic situation and training spend

-- The private sector is twice as likely to increase their L&D headcount and more likely to increase their use of external associates, whereas for the public sector the picture is the opposite.
+- Indeed, the private sector is twice as likely to increase their L&D headcount and more likely to increase their use of external associates.
+Meanwhile, for the public sector, the picture is the opposite.

-- 33% of organisations have increased their spend on learning technologies.
+- Meanwhile, 33% of organisations have increased their spend on learning technologies.

-- The future of funding for L&D is mixed with over 25% of private organisations anticipate spending more in the next 12 months, 15% expect spending less and 50% of the public sector expect a decrease in spending.
+- The future of funding for L&D is mixed with over 25% of private organisations anticipate spending more in the next 12 months.
+And 15% expect spending less, and 50% of the public sector expect a decrease in spending.

 About the CIPD

 The CIPD is the professional body for HR and people development.
-Over 100 years old .
-The not-for-profit organisation champions better work and working lives and has been setting the benchmark for excellence in people and organisation development for more than 100 years.
-It has more than 135,000 members across the world, provides thought leadership through independent research on the world of work, and offers professional training and accreditation for those working in HR and learning and development.
-You can feedback or ask questions of the research adviser Ruth Stuart by emailing email@example.com
+And it has been around for over 100 years old.
+The not-for-profit organisation champions better work and working lives.
+And has been setting the benchmark for excellence in people and organisation development.
+Currently, it has more than 135,000 members across the world.
+And it provides thought leadership through independent research on the world of work.
+It also offers professional training and accreditation for those working in HR and learning and development.
+You can feedback or ask questions of the research adviser Ruth Stuart by emailing [email protected]

 Reading the report, what do you think is CIPD’s most valuable insight?
 Please share your view by commenting below.